 1. Azamara 3DI (Azamara Club Cruises)

-This free Apple app presents a series of 360-degree virtual reality destination experiences that highlight both ports and tours of Azamara ships.
+This Apple app (only available for iPhone users) presents a series of 360-degree virtual reality destination experiences that highlight both ports and tours of Azamara ships.
 Utilizing the same virtual reality technology behind modern video games, Azamara enhances its brand's destination immersion ethos with sample app experiences like ziplining through a Costa Rican rainforest, sailing the Panama Canal, exploring ancient Athens or taking an evening carriage ride in Cartagena, Colombia.

 2. Carnival HUB (Carnival Cruise Line)

 With this app, Carnival cruisers fleetwide can browse the day-by-day schedule of all onboard events, including nightly shows, sporting events on the big screen at the Seaside Theater, Seuss at Sea daily events, poolside activities and more, all the while saving their favorites so they don't skip a beat.
 Cruisers also can check the real-time balance on their Sail & Sign accounts; find information about alternative dining venues like Guy's Burger Joint, BlueIguana Cantina and Bonsai Sushi (the ability to make reservations is in the works); research and book shore excursions; search deck plans; and keep track of their ship's current estimated arrival and departure times for upcoming ports.
 For $5 per cruise, app users can turn on a "chat" feature and communicate via text-like messages with other app-enabled passengers onboard their ship.
 There is also a group feature so multiple members of a family or a group of friends can communicate at the same time.
 Carnival plans to add more functionality to the app in the future, including the ability to view photos taken by the ship's photographers.